How Much Does a Speech Pathologist Make a Year?

 • As a speech pathologist, you will be helping others and, in many cases, changing lives.

-• You’ll be working and networking with other professionals who will help you keep learning.
+• You’ll be working and networking with other professionals who will allow you to continue learning.

 • You may be able to design a schedule that fits your needs (especially if you have your own practice).